microsoft/azuredevopslabs/labs/vstsextend/whitesource/readme.md

 ## Exercise 2: Trigger a build

-We have a **Java code** provisioned by the Azure DevOps demo generator.
-We will use **WhiteSource Bolt** extension to check the vulnerable components present in this code.
+Now you have a **Java code** provisioned by the Azure DevOps demo generator.
+You will use **WhiteSource Bolt** extension to check the vulnerable components present in this code.

 1. Go to **Builds** section under **Pipelines** tab, and select the build definition **WhiteSourceBolt** and click on **Queue** to trigger a build.